pwn20wndstuff/Undecimus/README.md

 ### Tips
 *  Perform a full restore with [Succession](https://www.reddit.com/r/jailbreak/comments/bg2sfp/release_succession_fully_restore_your_ios_device/) before switching from the other jailbreaks
-* Turn on the AirPlane Mode before starting the jailbreak
 * Use the built-in diagnostics tool and tweet [@pwn20wnd](https://twitter.com/Pwn20wnd) for further development on any issues